ZorPastaman/ZorPastaman.github.io/README.md

 ## [Random Generators](https://github.com/ZorPastaman/Random-Generators)

-Random generators for Unity is a collection of random generators, different distributions, modificators and filters.
+Random generators for Unity is a collection of random generators, different random engines, distributions, modificators and filters.

 The library has a useful infrastructure that makes it easy to expand it and add new distributions, modificators, filters and random generators.

 The library is very fast and heap allocation free.